Vtiger Editions: One Pilot | One Growth | One Professional | One Enterprise | One AI

 Follow these steps to set up user business hours:

-The new business hours are now applied to the user.
+The new business hours have now been applied to the CRM user.
 To learn more about My Preferences, click here.

 You can perform a few basic actions in the List View, such as: